Mathematical derivation and verification of the amplitude of LISA's interferometric signals on an ultra-stable interferometer testbed: Introduction

 The ambitious sensitivity of \unit{\pico \meter \per \hertz^{1/2}} is challenged by several noise sources.
 According to recent estimates, \Ac{ttl} coupling noise -- which was a major noise source in \ac{lpf}~\cite{pathfinder4} -- is one of the main contributors to the overall noise floor in \ac{lisa} \cite{IDS_performance_model_error_budget}. \ac{ttl} coupling is caused by the unavoidable angular jitter of the spacecraft, and its optical components, with respect to the \acp{tm} and the line of sight, and the consequent spurious path length signals that the jitter produces.

-In \ac{lisa}, beam tilts mainly originate from a well-defined pivot, which allows the use of custom-designed imaging systems to suppress \ac{ttl}.
+In \ac{lisa}, beam tilts mainly originate from a well-defined pivot, i.e. the \ac{tm}'s surface for the \ac{tmi} and the entrance pupil of the telescope for the \ac{isi}, which allows the use of custom-designed imaging systems to suppress \ac{ttl}.
 Tilts of the spacecraft result in rotations of the Rx beam wrt. the receiving telescope entrance pupil, which is in turn imaged into a fixed aperture located on the \ac{lob}, called Rx-clip.
 The Rx-clip is then imaged onto the \ac{isi} \aclp{pd}, ensuring that the impact of spacecraft tilts on the pathlength signals is minimized.

 \Ac{ttl} primarily affects the \ac{isi}, and its influence on the optically measured path length variations $\Delta s$ is mitigated through three mechanisms.
 First, the \ac{dfacs} actively stabilizes the attitudes and alignment of both spacecraft and \acp{tm}, reducing the overall angular jitter.
 Second, custom imaging systems passively suppress \ac{ttl} by mapping the relevant beam pivot points onto the \acp{pd}~\cite{Troebs_2018, Chwalla_2020}.
 Third, the residual path length variations $\Delta s(\varphi,\eta)$ are removed in post-processing using the independently measured tilt angles~\cite{PhysRevD.111.043048}.
 Accurate subtraction and control require an angular readout with precision near $1\,\mathrm{nrad}/\sqrt{\mathrm{Hz}}$ in the \ac{lisa} band, provided by the \ac{dws} technique.